-Rep. James Ratliff of Imboden is serving his second term in the Arkansas House of Representatives.
+Rep. James Ratliff of Imboden is serving his third term in the Arkansas House of Representatives.
 He represents District 60, which includes Lawrence County, and parts of Greene and Independence counties.

-For the 89th General Assembly, Rep. Ratliff serves on the Eudcation committee.
+For the 89th General Assembly, Rep. Ratliff served on the Eudcation committee.
 Rep. Ratliff is apart of the Agriculture, Forestry and Economic Development and also the Arkansas Legislative Council committee.

 For the 88th General Assembly, Rep. Ratliff servesd on the House Agriculture, Forestry and Economic Development Committee, where he chaired the Subcommittee on Forestry and Natural Resources.
 He also served on the House Judiciary Committee, the Joint Performance Review Committee, and the Rural Fire Departments Study Committee.